 How could we distinguish the victim from the victimizer?

 We could even lose our ability to tell the good guys from the bad guys in the movies.
 We know that the bad guys don't feel sorry for the bad things they do.
 They even feel happy about it and laugh.
 But the good guys are really sorry that they have to do the bad things that they do.
 And they always make sure they share that guilt with their colleagues.

 How would parents and teachers be able to ensure correct behavior?

-Without believing and being able to say things like, "do what's right," "follow your conscience," "you're an outstanding student," and "I'm disappointed in you," how could they begin to do their job?
-These expressions and injunctions tell our young people when they should feel good about themselves and when they should feel guilty.
+Without endorsing and articulating phrases like "do what's right," "follow your conscience," "you're an exceptional student," and "I'm disappointed in you," how could we effectively guide?
+These statements and directives inform our youth when they should feel pride and when they should experience guilt.

 How would parole boards decide who deserves to be paroled (or not)?

 Without considering whether an offender expresses guilt and remorse, each parole board member would be hindered in their ability to determine if a murderer should be reintroduced into society.
 The fundamental question is, "Are they devoid of regret, or do they genuinely feel remorseful for their actions?"

 Remorseless = stay in jail